nadiabegic/global-weather-analysis/README.md

     - obtain the number of days of rainfall in 2023
     - average precipitation in 2023
 - was london perhaps rainier before and that's why we believe it to be so wet?
-    - obtain average number of days of rainfall over 20 year period - why did i choose 20 years?
+    - obtain average number of days of rainfall 20 years ago - why did i choose 20 years?
-    - average precipitation over 20 year period
+    - average precipitation 20 years ago
 - box plot, standard deviation from mean which will reveal is london weather just really unpredictable

 Chosen cities: